When I was growing up in a small farm town in Southern New Jersey, Thanksgiving was always one of my favorite days of the year.

 But, what I remember most about Thanksgiving was the feast - - of football!

 This was more than a mere football game.
 It was about respecting an ages-old tradition.
 Every year, I was reminded that the Millville-Vineland game was one of the oldest high school battles in the nation!
-(By the way, just before writing this, I looked it up for the first time and, sure enough, it’s still the third or fourth longest-running high school football rivalry, since 1894, and remarkably both schools are about tied in number of wins!).
+(By the way, just before writing this, I looked it up for the first time and, sure enough, it began in 1894 and still is the third or fourth longest-running high school football rivalry in the U.S. and, even more remarkable, both schools are about tied in number of wins!).

 The Thanksgiving morning game was also a unique social and bonding event for the members of each community, no matter their "status" or place in life.
 This was particularly true for the home team, as neighbor after neighbor streamed from their houses, most of them walking in groups, to attend this revered event at the local stadium.
 I remember always struggling to squeeze into the packed bench-style seats (on the Vineland side, of course) and along the way to finding seats, saying hello with my Dad to about everyone we knew in town!

 I also remember a few goofy events that occurred over the years at this Thanksgiving football classic.
 One time, the visiting Millville stands collapsed!
-(No matter where the game occurred, rickety open wooden stands were reserved for the away team, while the home team sat in the comfortable concrete supported stadium seats.)
-The Millville fans had been jumping up and down boasting of the success of their boys during the game, much to our dismay, so we all thought on the Vineland side when they fell, “Ha!
+(No matter where the game occurred, rickety open wooden stands were reserved for the away team, while the home team sat in the relatively comfortable concrete supported stadium seats.)
+The Millville fans had been jumping up and down boasting of the success of their boys during the game, much to our dismay, so when they fell to the ground on the Vineland side we thought, "Ha!
 Ha!
-You deserved it!”
-(Actually, I thought that it might have been a result of some unseen mischief by a few leather-jacketed Vineland High dropouts.)
+You deserved it!"
+(Actually, I thought that this suspiciously-timed event might have been a result of some unseen mischief by a few leather-jacketed Vineland High dropouts.)

 The back and forth mischief between the fans seemed to escalate over the years until it was decided there simply had to be an end put to it!
 One year, the visiting Millville fans tore down both goalposts after the game and pulled up big chunks of the field too.
 So the next time the game was played in Vineland, the police brought in the "K-9 Corps" - - and most of the fourth quarter was played with snarling and barking attack dogs leashed to the goal posts in each end zone!